What Is The ADA – And What Are The Key ADA Requirements For Employers?

 The Americans With Disabilities Act (ADA) requires employers with 15 or more employees to provide qualified individuals with disabilities an equal opportunity to benefit from the full range of employment-related opportunities available to others.

-The ADA prohibits discrimination in recruitment, hiring, training, promotions, pay, social activities, and other privileges of employment.
-The ADA also restricts questions that can be asked about an individual's disability and requires employers to make certain reasonable accommodations.ada training & certification program
+The ADA rules for employers and administrators are complex; it prohibits discrimination in recruitment, hiring, training, promotions, pay, social activities, and other privileges of employment.
+The ADA also restricts questions that can be asked about an individual's disability and requires employers to make certain reasonable accommodations.

-Employers covered by the ADA have to make sure those individuals with disabilities have an equal opportunity to apply for jobs and to work in jobs for which they are qualified.
+ADA rules require that employers subject to the ADA make sure those individuals with disabilities have an equal opportunity to apply for jobs and to work in jobs for which they are qualified.
 As such, employers must provide an equal opportunity for individuals with disabilities to be promoted once they are working.

 Employers also must provide equal access to benefits and privileges of employment that are offered to other employees, such as employer-provided health insurance or training, and ensure that individuals with disabilities are not harassed because of their disability.